tanaikech/ToolsForMCPServer-extension/README.md

 # ToolsForMCPServer-extension (ToolsForMCPServer as Gemini Extension)

-The nam of this MCP server is `tools-for-mcp-server-extension`.
+The name of this MCP server is `tools-for-mcp-server-extension`.
 The base MCP server is from [https://github.com/tanaikech/ToolsForMCPServer](https://github.com/tanaikech/ToolsForMCPServer).

 <a name="abstract"></a>